Skip to main content

 Appian

-In this post, we’ll explore orchestration vs. automation and how each applies to an end-to-end process automation strategy.
+In this post, we’ll explore the critical distinction between orchestration vs. automation and how they must work together to build an end-to-end process automation strategy that finally delivers on the promise of AI.

 Orchestration vs. automation